CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator.md

 A colleague recommended Cloudflare, and its simplicity allowed me to deploy my app within minutes, compared to AWS and GCP’s complexities.

-1. **Global Distribution**: Cloudflare operates one of the largest networks in the world, with over 200 data centers.
-This ensures that your code runs as close to your users as possible, providing lightning-fast response times.

-2. **Efficient Edge Computing**: Cloudflare Workers execute your code at the edge, meaning it runs in data centers close to the user, reducing latency significantly.
+1. **Global Distribution**: Cloudflare Workers execute your code in data centers close to the user, reducing latency significantly.
 This is particularly valuable for applications that require real-time interactions or need to deliver content quickly.

-3. **Integrated Development**: Cloudflare offers seamless integration between Pages, Workers, and D1, making it easy to build full-stack applications that are deployed and scaled across their global network.
+2. **Integrated Development**: Cloudflare offers seamless integration between Pages, Workers, and D1, making it easy to build full-stack applications.

+3. **Cost-Effective**: Cloudflare’s pay-as-you-go pricing model ensures you only pay for what you use, making it a cost-effective solution for startups and small businesses.

 ## Setting Up Cloudflare Pages and Workers

-Cloudflare Pages provided instant deployment for my React frontend, while Workers ensured efficient edge execution for backend logic, including user authentication and integrations with external APIs.
-I would have likely choosen Python for backend logic but Python workers are still in beta at this time and seem to have some limitations. [source](https://developers.cloudflare.com/workers/languages/python/#_top)
+Cloudflare Pages provided instant deployment for my React frontend, while Workers handled the backend logic including user authentication and integrations with external APIs.
+I Typescript to write the worker code.
+Python workers are still in beta at this time. [source](https://developers.cloudflare.com/workers/languages/python/#_top)

-By using Workers, I built the backend functionality of my application, including secure user authentication, data fetching, and integrations with third-party APIs.
-The deployment process was seamless with Cloudflare’s Wrangler CLI, allowing me to quickly test and deploy changes to my backend code.

 ### Managing Workers with Wrangler

 Wrangler, Cloudflare’s CLI, made deploying and managing Workers straightforward, supporting quick setup, local development, and seamless deployment.

-#### What is Wrangler?

-Wrangler is like your personal assistant for interacting with Cloudflare Workers.
-It’s a command-line tool that lets you develop, test, and deploy your Workers right from your local environment.
-Think of it as the bridge between your code and Cloudflare’s powerful edge network.

 #### How Wrangler Made My Life Easier

-1. **Quick Setup**: Getting started with Wrangler was as simple as running `npm install -g wrangler` in my terminal.
-After that, I could initialize my project with `wrangler init`, which set up everything I needed to start working with Cloudflare Workers.
+1. **Quick Setup**: Getting started with Wrangler was as simple as running `brew install cloudflare-wrangler` in my terminal.
+After that, I could initialize my project with `yarn create cloudflare@latest my-first-worker`, which set up everything I needed to start working with Cloudflare Workers.
 It took just a few minutes to be up and running.

-2. **Development Mode**: While building my app, I used `wrangler dev`, which allowed me to run my Workers locally and see changes instantly.
-It even emulates the Cloudflare edge environment, so I could test how my code would behave in production without leaving my local machine.
+2. **Development Mode**: While building my app, I used `npx wrangler dev`, which allowed me to run my Workers locally and see changes instantly.

-3. **Seamless Deployment**: Once I was happy with my code, deploying it was as simple as running `wrangler deploy`.
-Within seconds, my Worker was live and running on Cloudflare's global network.
-No need to worry about infrastructure, servers, or complicated deployment pipelines—Wrangler handled it all.
+3. **Seamless Deployment**: Once I was happy with my code, deploying it was as simple as running `npx wrangler deploy`.
+This streamlined the deployment process and made it easy to push updates to production.

 4. **Configuration Flexibility**: With Wrangler’s `wrangler.toml` configuration file, I could customize settings for my Worker, such as environment variables, and binding to external APIs or databases.
-This made integrating my Worker with other parts of my application much more manageable.

 #### Key Commands That Made My Workflow Smoother